A-Comosus/comosus-server/pull_request_template.md

 - [ ] Check your app will run without crashes.
 - [ ] Check if there's hard coded values.
 - [ ] No `//eslint-disable-next-line no-unused-vars`, unless otherwise specified.
-- [ ] No unnecesary spaces between lines of code.
+- [ ] No unnecessary spaces between lines of code.
 - [ ] Check you are using `camelCase && PascalCase` correctly.
 - [ ] Check you named your code properly.
 - [ ] Remove unused comments.